spinnylights/vulkan-notes/vulkan_notes.md

 management
 library](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator)
 that takes care of some of the busywork for you.
-It may or many not be the ideal tool for your use case, and it's important to understand the nitty-gritty stuff about this topic even if you do use it, but just know that if this seems like a dizzying amount of work to tackle for one small part of the API there is some help out there.
-We'll come back to it later.
+It may or many not be the ideal tool for your use case, and you have to understand the nitty-gritty stuff about this topic in order to get how to use it, but just know that if this seems like a dizzying amount of work to tackle for one small part of the API there is some help out there.
+We'll come back to it later after we've explored memory management from the pure Vulkan perspective.

 All right, pull up yer sleeves folks!!